 Dry eye symptoms seem to worsen in dry or windy climates and with higher temperatures and lower humidity.
 Symptoms may also be worse with prolonged use of the eyes (for example, while reading and watching TV) and toward the end of the day.

 Sometimes a symptom of dry eye syndrome may actually be intermittent excessive tearing.
 With dry eye, when the eyes becomes slightly dry and irritated, it may initiate reflex tearing with the production of a large amount of tears all at once to try to get moist and comfortable again.
 Unfortunately, the eyes can only handle so many tears at any one time; the rest pour over the eyelids and down the cheeks.
-Those tears that pour down the cheeks do not help the eyes and are wasted.
 A short time later, the eyes will become slightly dry and irritated again and the whole process may repeat itself.

 What tests do health care professionals use to diagnose dry eye syndrome?

 - Examine the front of the eyes is examined using a special microscope, called a slit lamp